open-resources/physics_bank/content/public/005.Force/Newton's Third Law/Force Vectors/force_vectors.md

           system.
         correct: false
       ans4:
-        value: If two objects push on each other, their momenta will change by the same amount (though opposite directions).
+        value: If two objects push on each other, their velocities will change by the same amount (though opposite directions).
-        correct: true
+        correct: false
       ans5:
-        value: If two objects push on each other, they will accelerate in opposite directions.
+        value: If you have a complicated system made of many objects (all interacting among themselves) only external forces can cause the center of mass of the system to accelerate.
         correct: true
 ---
 # {{ params.vars.title }}